Protester Charged with Assault in Street Protest : Oregon law

 The demonstration was declared a riot as police cited ‘extensive criminal and dangerous behavior’ on the streets hours after it started.
 The 20-year old protester is facing charges of felony assault and criminal mischief.

 A felony assault charge is a serious offense that can lead to long years behind bars.
 Anyone facing an assault felony charge must get the best criminal defense that can help in dismissing the charges or reducing the charge to a misdemeanor with relatively light consequences.
 An experienced assault defense attorney can examine the charges and weigh the evidence against the defendant.

 Depending on the circumstances of the situation, possible defenses that may be raised include:

 - Mistaken identity, considering that thousands of protesters were present when the disorderly behavior occurred

 Prosecutors have the duty of proving that the defendant committed specific acts that constitute felony assault.
 This will require extensive investigation including viewing hundreds of hours of video footage, interviews with eyewitnesses, and collection of relevant physical evidence of the alleged assault.
 Due to the sheer number of arrests made during the demonstration, prosecutors have temporarily dropped many of the charges against protesters pending review of evidence available to them.

-Call the office of criminal defense attorney Mark C. Cogan today at (503) 827-8092 to discuss your situation in a free initial consultation.Set up your free initial consultation
+Call the law office of traffic ticket attorney Mark C. Cogan today at (503) 827-8092 to discuss your situation in a free initial consultation.Set up your free initial consultation